 The USS Oklahoma Memorial and USS Utah Memorial are both located on Ford Island.
 Visitors can access the USS Oklahoma Memorial via a shuttle from the Pearl Harbor Visitor Center.
 However, the USS Utah Memorial is not available to the public via shuttle.
 Access is currently limited to visitors who have military base access.

-During our busiest times, please be sure you have a reservation if you are planning to visit, as we are often out of tickets by mid-morning!
+During our busiest times, please make reservations as we often run out of tickets by mid-morning!